Anna Neagle: Return to the UK

 The third pairing of Neagle and Wilding in the "London Films", as the series of films came to be called, was in Spring in Park Lane (1948).
-A drama, this depicted the romance between a millionaire's niece and a footman (actually a nobleman who has seen better days).
+A comedy, this depicted the romance between a millionaire's niece and a footman (actually a nobleman who has seen better days).
 The script was written by Nicholas Phipps, who also played Wilding's brother.
 Although not a musical, it contains a dream sequence featuring the song "The Moment I Saw You".
 Spring in Park Lane was the 1949 Picturegoer winner for Best Film, Actor, and Actress.
 Neagle and Wilding were together for a fourth time in the Technicolor romance Maytime in Mayfair (1949).
 The plot is reminiscent of Roberta, as it had Wilding inheriting a dress shop owned by Neagle.

 By now, Neagle was at her peak as Britain's top box-office actress, and she made what reputedly became her own favourite film, Odette (1950), co-starring Trevor Howard, Peter Ustinov, and Marius Goring.
 As Odette Sansom, she was the Anglo-French resistance fighter who was pushed to the edge of betrayal by the Nazis.
 In 1950, Neagle and Wilcox moved to the top-floor flat in Aldford House overlooking Park Lane, which was their home until 1964.
 She played Florence Nightingale in The Lady with a Lamp (1951), based on the 1929 play by Reginald Berkeley.

 Returning to the stage in 1953, she scored a success with The Glorious Days, which had a run of 476 performances.
 Neagle and Wilcox brought the play to the screen under the title Lilacs in the Spring (1954), co-starring Errol Flynn.
 In the film, she plays an actress knocked out by a bomb, who dreams she is Queen Victoria and Nell Gwyn, as well as her own mother.
 As she begins dreaming, the film switches from black-and-white to colour.
 In Britain, where Neagle had top billing, the film was reasonably successful.
 In the United States, however, where Flynn had top billing, the title was changed to Let's Make Up, and it flopped, with limited bookings.